<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=302788594290423&amp;ev=PageView&amp;noscript=1">

 Is Quantum the end of AI as we know it—or its ultimate accelerator?
 This session explores how quantum breakthroughs could either disrupt or supercharge the AI revolution.
 With pioneers Ilana Wisby and André M. König, we dive into the paradox at the heart of Quantum AI.

 Each year, Stanford HAI’s AI Index provides one of the most comprehensive and authoritative snapshots of the global AI landscape, tracking technical progress, investments, regulation, education, and societal impact.
-In this exclusive briefing, Vanessa Parli, Director of Research at Stanford HAI and lead of the AI Index, walks us through the key findings from the latest report.
+In this exclusive briefing, Vanessa Parli, Director of Research at Stanford HAI and member of the AI Index Steering Committee, walks us through the key findings from the latest report.
 From the staggering cost of frontier model training to the rise of open-source alternatives and the shifting geography of talent and regulation, this session is a must-attend for anyone looking to understand where AI stands today—and where it’s headed next.

 Explore how AI and innovative technologies are revolutionizing industries, with a particular focus on AI’s impact in optimizing and modernizing the electric grid.